brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 Hopefully you can see that this is the mechanical equivalent of the electronic clock sequence that was described in [my previous post about clocking](/ibm1620/2024/06/25/clocks-working.html).
-The main difference is that the "modern" SMS electronic sequence runs at a speed 4-5 orders of magnitude faster than the spinning motors and switching relay.
-That said, the sound of the typewriter system must have been very cool, in a steampunk kind of way.
+The main difference is that the "modern" SMS electronic sequence runs at a speed 4-5 orders of magnitude faster than the spinning motors and switching relays.
+That said, the sound of the typewriter system must have been very cool, in a steampunk kind of way. :-)

 # Contacts

-This is a simplest device, but it's worth calling out to avoid confusion.
+This is a simple device, but it's worth calling out to avoid confusion.
 A "contact" refers to a normal switch.
 I mention this here because the schematic can easily be confused with a relay.
 Here is an example (page 01.82.70.1):

 ![Cam Relay 2](/assets/images/relays-9.jpg)

-There are no numbers on this device - just the name "SHIFT CONTACT."
+There are no numbers on this device - just the name, ex: "SHIFT CONTACT."
 This particular switch was added to the typewriter to signal when the basket upshift is completely engaged.
 The schematic symbol indicates that the switch is normally open.

 # Simulation Notes

-Needless to say, there are no simple SPICE/Verilog representation of many of the components described above.
+Needless to say, there are no simple SPICE/Verilog representations of many of the components described above.
 It would be theoretically possible to reverse-engineer an equivalent **boolean logic** representation of the assembly of the 12 pages of schematics showing the myriad of switches, duo relays, latching relays, and cam contacts, but that is a lot